ccdavis/simple_interpreter/README.md

 Unlike a classic byte code virtual machine, the interpreter takes expressions of the language directly and treats them as bytecode at a somewhat higher level than a typical vm would.
 Nevertheless one could consider these expressions as a byte code.
 See the `expression` module.

 The vm loops through a vector of expressions in order left to right, rather than navigating them semantically top-down as a tree.
 That ought to improve cache locality for better performance.
-If we show that interpretation strategy produces correct program execution, we could confidently make a simple translator from the expressions to WASM or even assembly.
+If we show this interpretation strategy produces correct program execution, we could confidently make a simple translator from the expressions to WASM or even assembly.
 The expressions contain all the necessary information to generate labels for flow-control.

 I put in some effort to ensure all varients  of the `Expr` type require no more than8 bytes.
 I could probably get that lower with better use of side tables for types and references to lists.